annatrella/annatrella.github.io/_pages/about.md

 ---

 # About Me
 Hello!
-I am a Ph.D.
-Candidate in the [Computer Science Department](https://www.seas.harvard.edu/computer-science) at Harvard University advised by [Professor Finale Doshi-Velez](https://finale.seas.harvard.edu/) and [Professor Susan Murphy](http://people.seas.harvard.edu/~samurphy/).
+I am a final-year Ph.D.
+Candidate in the [Computer Science Department](https://www.seas.harvard.edu/computer-science) at Harvard University advised by [Professor Finale Doshi-Velez](https://finale.seas.harvard.edu/) and [Professor Susan Murphy](http://people.seas.harvard.edu/~samurphy/). *I am currently on the job market for research scientist and AI engineer positions*.
 My primary research focus is designing and deploying online reinforcement learning (RL) algorithms for real-world systems.

 Before coming to Harvard, I was a Technical Lead at Amazon, developing on backend, desktop, mobile web, and mobile app (native and react native) platforms for the configurable, contextual and personalized navigation experience for Wholefoods Market, Prime Now, & Amazon Fresh.

 # News

+February 2025 - Our [Oralytics deployment paper](https://arxiv.org/pdf/2409.02069) has been accepted and awarded a full-length presentation at IAAI-25 / AAAI-25.
+This paper conducts post-trial re-sampling analyses to evaluate the algorithm.
+Result indicate that the Oralytics algorithm did indeed learn the advantage of one action over the other in certain states.

+November 2024 - I was invited to give a talk at [SLDS 2024](https://sites.google.com/view/slds2024/menu?authuser=0) in the ``Statistical learning in clinical trials" session.
+I presented our recent [Oralytics deployment paper](https://arxiv.org/pdf/2409.02069).

 July 2024 - The [Oralytics clinical trial](https://clinicaltrials.gov/study/NCT05624489) has completed!
-Check out our [Oralytics deployment paper](https://arxiv.org/pdf/2409.02069) which contains re-sampling analyses to evaluate the algorithm post-trial.

 May 2024 - I presented our [Monitoring fidelity paper](https://arxiv.org/pdf/2402.17003) at the Society for Clinical Trials Annual Meeting.